Alok Industries

 Alok Industries Limited is an Indian textile manufacturing company based in Mumbai.
-It Is Owned By Reliance Industries.
+It is owned by Reliance Industries.
 Alok Industries Limited has five core divisions: Home Textiles, Cotton Yarn, Apparel Fabric, Garments, Technical Textiles, Textile Accessories and Polyester Yarn.
 Its main business involves weaving, knitting, processing, home textiles, ready made garments and polyester yarns.
-It exports 26% of its products to over 90 countries in the US, Europe, South America, Asia and Africa.
-Alok Industries also has a majority stake in a Czech republic incorporated textile company Mileta which supply its product across Europe.
-The export represents 90% of the entire production.
+It exports 26% of its products to over 90 countries, including the United States as well as countries in Europe, South America, Asia and Africa.
+Alok Industries also has a majority stake in a textile company called Mileta, which is incorporated in the Czech Republic and supplies its products across Europe.
+Export represents 90% of the entire production.

 History

 Founded in 1986 as a private limited company.
 In 1989, the inauguration of Their first polyester texturizing plant marked a significant milestone, By 1993, They had transitioned into a public limited company.

 Over the decades, They have diversified into weaving, knitting, processing, home textiles, and garments.